 In recent years, the importance of disclosing non-financial information in corporate reporting has been rapidly increasing.
-While an increasing number of companies issue Integrated Reports as a voluntary disclosure document, the Financial Services Agency (FSA) has also strengthened its requirements for entities to enhance the disclosure of narrative information in Annual Securities Reports, a mandatory disclosure document under Japan's Financial Instruments and Exchange Act2.
+While an increasing number of companies issue Integrated Reports as a voluntary disclosure document, the Financial Services Agency (FSA) has also strengthened its requirements for entities to enhance the disclosure of narrative information in Annual Securities Reports, a mandatory disclosure document under Japan's Financial Instruments and Exchange Act (hereinafter the "FIEA")2.
 We are now also seeing an accelerated movement to improve the quality of both mandatory and voluntary disclosures3.

 Internationally, there is a growing movement to improve the quality and ensure the reliability of corporate disclosure, including non-financial reporting.
-For instance, the International Accounting Standards Board (IASB) has been holding discussions toward the revision of the Management Commentary Practice Statement4, which is a guide for management on how to summarize financial and non-financial information.
-The International Integrated Reporting Council (IIRC) has also started a project to revise the International Integrated Reporting Framework, which was published in 2013.
-Meanwhile, there is a growing demand from corporate information users, such as investors, for uniform standards for non-financial information, especially for key performance indicators (KPIs).
-The International Financial Reporting Standards (IFRS) Foundation and the group of existing initiatives including IIRC are discussing how to respond to such demand5.
-Moreover, from the perspective of ensuring the reliability of corporate disclosure, the International Auditing and Assurance Standards Board (IAASB) has been working on the development of a guidance document for the assurance of "Extended External Reporting (EER)" including integrated reporting and sustainability reporting.
+For instance, the International Accounting Standards Board (IASB) has been holding discussions toward the revision of the Management Commentary Practice Statement4.
+The International Integrated Reporting Council (IIRC) has also revised the International Integrated Reporting Framework, which was published in 2013, in January 2021.
+Meanwhile, there is a growing demand from corporate information users, such as investors, for established reporting standards for non-financial information, especially for key performance indicators (KPIs).
+The International Financial Reporting Standards (IFRS) Foundation and other existing non-financial standardsetting boards including IIRC and the Sustainability Standards Accounting Board (SASB) have accelerated their organizational efforts to respond to such demand5.
+Moreover, from the perspective of ensuring the reliability of corporate disclosure, the International Auditing and Assurance Standards Board (IAASB) has published a guidance document for the assurance of "Extended External Reporting (EER)" including integrated reporting and sustainability reporting in April 2021.
 Furthermore, in the UK, Report of the Independent Review into the Quality and Effectiveness of Audit, the final report of the so-called Brydon Review, which assessed the quality and effectiveness of audits6, was published.
 Since then, there have been vigorous discussions on corporate reporting, including non-financial reporting, as well as on how an audit should be performed in terms of assuring the reliability of the entity.

-JICPA has conducted various studies, with a focus on how financial accounting and an audit should be undertaken, from the viewpoint of increasing the reliability of financial information.
+JICPA has conducted various studies, with a focus on how corporate accounting system and an audit should be designed, from the viewpoint of enhancing the public trust in financial information.
 It has also participated in international discussions and domestic studies on the disclosure of non-financial information and integrated reporting from the early stage and worked on, among other activities, the development of frameworks and case studies.
-Through such activities, we have a heightened awareness of growing importance of non-financial reporting and a growing interest in the quality of corporate disclosure as well as an increasing demand for ensuring the reliability thereof in a situation where the disclosure and use of such information are accelerating,
+Through such activities, we have a heightened awareness of growing importance of non-financial reporting and a growing interest in the quality of corporate disclosure as well as an increasing demand for ensuring the reliability thereof in a situation where the disclosure and use of such information are accelerating.